Albert0i/mysql-vs-redis/README-Part2.md

 #### IV.
 In terms of size
-Time and space are contradictory with one and other.
+Time and space are contradictory factors.
 First in disk space:

 ![alt mysql size](img/mysql-size.JPG)

-The other is RAM occupied:
+Then in RAM occupied:

 ![alt redis size](img/redis-size.JPG)